+BRAC Cleanup Team (BCT) A group composed of the DoD BRAC Environmental Coordinator, the U.S. Environmentall Protection Agency, and state remedial project managers that coordinates fast-track cleanup at BRAC installations.
+The BCT is the primary forum for addressing issues that affect the execution of cleanup to facilitate reuse.
+The purpose of the BCT is to adopt a common- sense approach to environmental cleanup by developing common goals and then make decisions and set priorities based on these goals.
+CERCLA See Comprehensive Environmental Response, Compensation and Liability Act (CERCLA).
 Characterization Facility or site sampling, monitoring, and analysis to determine the extent and nature of a contaminant release.
 Site characterization is the first step in acquiring the necessary technical information to develop, screen, analyze, and select appropriate cleanup techniques.
-Chemical Residues from Military Munitions processes The chemical constituents of a military munition, including the chemical byproducts of detonation, deflagration, or other reactive Examples include such constituents as unconsumed explosives (even in trace concentrations) from the detonation of a military munition, explosives released by the structural compromise of an unfired waste military munition, and chemical agents released from chemical munitions.
-Clean Air Act (CAA) .
-The CAA's purpose is to "protect and enhance the quality of the Nation's air resources."
+Chemical Residues from The chemical constituents of a military munition, including the chemical byproducts of detonation, deflagration, or other reactive processes.
+Examples include such constituents as unconsumed explosives (even in trace concentrations) from the detonation of a military munition, explosives released by the structural compromise of an unfired waste military munition, and chemical agents released from chemical munitions.
+Clean Air Act (CAA) The CAA's purpose is to "protect and enhance the quality of the Nation's air resources."
 Its primary programs regulate the release of contaminants to air from new and existing polluting facilities.
-Cleanup .
-The act of constructing and implementing interim removal and remedial activities and a final remedy.
-Clean Water Act (CWA) The CWA established the basic structure for regulating discharges of pollutants into the waters of the United States.
-CWA's objective is to "restore and maintain the chemical, physical, and biological integrity of the Nation's waters."
+Cleanup The act of constructing and implementing interim removal and remedial activities and a final remedy.
+Clean Water Act (CWA) The CWA's objective is to "restore and maintain the chemical, physical, and biological integrity of the Nation's waters."
 One of the act's major enforcement tools is the National Pollutant Discharge Elimination System permit.
 Closed Range A military range that has been taken out of service as a range and that either has been put to new uses that are incompatible with range activities or is not considered by the military to be a potential range area.
 A closed range is still under the control of a Component.
-Closure Plan .
-Documentation prepared under Resource Conservation and Recovery Act (RCRA) to guide the deactivation, stabilization, and surveillance of a waste management unit or facility.
+Closure Plan Documentation prepared under RCRA to guide the deactivation, stabilization, and surveillance of a waste management unit or facility.
 Community Environmental Response Facilitation Act of 1992 (CERFA) Law requiring the federal government to identify, for each facility, real property that is not contaminated and that offers the greatest opportunity for expedited reuse and redevelopment by the community.
 Real property identified under CERFA must be free of hazardous substances and petroleum products, or the remediation of contamination by such substances should be expedited to facilitate transfer of the property to the public.
-Community Redevelopment These community-prepared plans identify the desired and anticipated reuse of excess installation property.
+Community Redevelopment Plans These community-prepared plans identify the desired and anticipated reuse of excess installation property.
 The plans help direct environmental restoration efforts in areas with the greatest potential for reuse and for providing economic benefit to the community.
-Community Relations Plan (CRP) .
-The plan for community relations activities that will be used to meet stated objectives at an installation.
-A CRP must be developed and implemented for all removal actions and remedial actions at Installation Restoration program sites, except emergency responses.